ajmwagar/blog/content/posts/code/multithreading-rust/index.en.md

 ## Conclusion

 Rust, if applied in the right way, makes Multi-threading and Parallelism a breeze.
-Whether you use `Arcs` and `Mutexes` or `MPSC` channels, hopefully, you can proceed without fear when you have the urge to add Parallelism or Multi-threading into your next Rust project.
+Whether you use `Arcs` and `Mutexes` or `MPSC` channels, hopefully, you can proceed without fear when you have the urge to add multiple threads or parallel code into your next Rust project.